berkeley-scf/tutorial-databases/sql.md

 Suppose in the example of students in classes, we want a result that has the grades of all students in 9th grade.
-For this we need information from the Student table (to determine grade level) and information from the ClassAssignment table (to determine the class grade).
+For this we need information from the Student table (to determine grade level) and information from the ClassAssignment table (to determine the class grade for each class a student takes).
 Getting information from multiple tables, where a row in one table is matched with one or more rows in another table is called a *join*.
+In this case the join would look for all rows in the ClassAssignment table that match a given row (i.e., student) in the Student table, using the column in each of the tables containing the student ID to do the matching of rows.

 The syntax generally looks like this (again the WHERE and ORDER BY are optional):